vahidj/cayman/index.md

 field1, field2, you_can_name_the_aggregation_differently, another_field

-And now that you know how to do it no reason to be embarrassed.
+And now that you know how to do it no reason to be embarrassed anymore.

 ## [](#header-2)How do I implement inequality join?